 Pop Psychology has given us a lot of input on overcoming impostor syndrome, and it goes something like this:

 According to one South African celeb, your ability to overcoming impostor syndrome is directly related to your ability to achieve success.
 According to her, what you need is to achieve and perform your way out of that crippling self-doubt.

 Convince them.
 Or is it you?

-She continues to advise that impostor syndrome can be overcome simply by proving other people wrong.
+She continues to advise that overcoming impostor syndrome is as simple as focussing on proving other people wrong.
 Because apparently either “they” (I don’t know who they are but I think from this article it’s men?) are trying to snuff out your light, or you are “afraid of being great”.
 So in other words problem is either you, or them, or maybe both?
 But either way, prove them wrong.

 Rehearse your past achievements to boost your confidence:

-Another well-known author who has sadly become popular among believers despite her wonky self-help theology and anti-gospel teachings, you need to remind yourself what you have already accomplished and convince yourself that you can do anything you set your mind to.
+Another well-known author who has sadly become popular among believers despite her wonky self-help theology and anti-gospel teachings, overcoming impostor syndrome works as follows: you need to remind yourself what you have already accomplished and convince yourself that you can do anything you set your mind to.
 Write a letter to yourself, from yourself, to boost confidence.
 Not kidding.
 This is the actual advice.

 Have faith in yourself: